python/cpython/Doc/c-api/typeobj.rst

    An initializer that is compatible with this signature is :c:func:`PyObject_Free`.

+   **Inheritance:**

+   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement)

+   **Default:**

-   This field is inherited by static subtypes, but not by dynamic subtypes (subtypes created by a class statement); in the latter, this field is set to a deallocator suitable to match :c:func:`PyType_GenericAlloc` and the value of the :const:`Py_TPFLAGS_HAVE_GC` flag bit.
+   In dynamic subtypes, this field is set to a deallocator suitable to match :c:func:`PyType_GenericAlloc` and the value of the :const:`Py_TPFLAGS_HAVE_GC` flag bit.

+   For static subtypes, :c:type:`PyBaseObject_Type` uses PyObject_Del.

 .. c:member:: inquiry PyTypeObject.tp_is_gc